Maadhav/react-GIS-demo-leaflet/README.md

 ## Demo Purpose

 This project serves as a demo version of a GIS application with the following goals:
-- Demonstrate the fundamental capabilities of Leaflet.js for interactive mapping
+- Demonstrate the fundamental capabi   lities of Leaflet.js for interactive mapping
 - Showcase how to implement common GIS features in a React application
 - Provide a starting point for developers interested in building their own GIS applications
 - Illustrate best practices for handling geographic data in web applications